 - pinch of salt

-- Place the pine nuts, garlic and basil leaves in the food processor.
+Place the pine nuts, garlic and, basil in the food processor.
 Pulse several times to chop.
 Add the extra virgin olive oil and combine until it is the consistency you desire.

-- This simple pesto can be paired with your favorite pasta.
-I also sprinkled a few pine nuts on the pasta.
+This dairy-free simple pesto can be paired with your favorite zoodles.